Child Custody Attorney in Irvine, CA

 Circumstances can change over time and parents may want to change or modify the terms of their custody or visitation award.
 The parent who intends to change a custody award is required to submit their proposed changes to the court that issued the child custody order.
 If both parents agree to the modification, the court may approve the new agreement.
 But when the other parent contests any modification of the existing custody or visitation agreement, the party proposing the modification must be able to establish that substantial changes in the circumstances warrant the applied modification.

 Contested visitation or custody matters are complicated.
-Consult an experienced child custody lawyer who can help you understand the law and your rights.
+Consult an experienced Irvine child custody lawyer who can help you understand the law and your rights.

-In Irvine, California, the Law Office of Landon C. Villavaso understands how child custody and child support cases can be emotionally challenging for families.
-Our compassionate family law attorney will fight for your rights to access your child by either obtaining child custody or visitation, depending on your circumstances.
+In Irvine, California, the child custody lawyer at Law Office of Landon C. Villavaso understands how child custody and child support cases can be emotionally challenging for families.
+Our compassionate child custody attorney will fight for your rights to access your child by either obtaining child custody or visitation, depending on your circumstances.
 Call us today at (949) 257-5188 to learn more about how we can help you.